simplex-chat/simplexmq/protocol/agent-protocol.md

 The purpose of SMP agent protocol is to define the syntax and the semantics of communications between the client and the agent that connects to [SMP](./simplex-messaging.md) servers.

 It provides:
-- convenient protocol to create and manage a bi-directional (duplex) connection to the users of SMP agents consisting of two separate unidirectional (simplex) SMP queues, abstracting away multiple steps required to establish bi-directional connections.
+- convenient protocol to create and manage bi-directional (duplex) connections between the users of SMP agents consisting of two (or more) separate unidirectional (simplex) SMP queues, abstracting away multiple steps required to establish bi-directional connections and any information about the servers location from the users of the protocol.
 - management of E2E encryption between SMP agents, generating ephemeral RSA keys for each connection.
 - SMP command authentication on SMP servers, generating ephemeral RSA keys for each SMP queue.
 - TCP transport handshake and encryption with SMP servers.